aredn/documentation/arednNetworkDesign/channel_planning.rst

 * Consider putting each local coverage area on its own channel to minimize the interaction between zones.
 Be sure to allow adequate RF separation between zones where channels are being reused.

-* If you are installing long distance point-to-point links to connect mesh islands, be sure to use a separate band or channel for the backbone link.
+* If you are installing long distance point-to-point links to connect network islands, be sure to use a separate band or channel for the backbone link.
 This type of link has a single purpose: to carry as much data as quickly as possible from one end to the other.
 Eliminate any type of channel contention so that these links can achieve high throughput.

 * Remember that a multi-hop path through the network must have good signal quality on each leg of the journey.
 You cannot expect adequate performance through a series of poor quality links.
 For example, if you traverse three links having :abbr:`LQ (Link Quality)` metrics of 65%, 45%, and 58%, your aggregate :abbr:`LQ (Link Quality)` will be 17% which is unusable.
 Ideally the aggregate :abbr:`LQ (Link Quality)` should be at least 80% to have a link that supports the applications and services you require.